SandPipper/VerySimpleFlaskApp/README.md

 `cd name_of_your_environment/bin `

-Edit it 'nano activate' and adding to the end of file your environment variables:
+Edit it `nano activate` and adding to the end of file your environment variables:

 ```
 export USER="your_mysql_user"